Disclaimer: I do not own any of the characters or scenes that you recognize, nor do I gain anything financially by writing about them.

 "Ah, Mister Black to what do I owe the pleasure?" asked the professor.
 As the black hair, silver eyed young man walked further into the office, the aging headmaster's expression darkened.
 Regulus had become remarkably similar looking to his older brother in recent years.
 However the exact moment the headmaster realized which Black brother was in his office was quite clear.
 "What could a young death eater such as yourself possibly want from me?"
 Dumbledore continued.

-"I come in peace professor, I am seeking only information that will be difficult to acquire elsewhere," Regulus answered with far more confidence than he felt.
+"I am seeking information that will be difficult to acquire elsewhere," Regulus answered with far more confidence than he felt.

-"Well it is clear you have no ill intent towards anyone at Hogwarts at this time, as you were able to make it onto the grounds without the need of a visit to St. Mungo's.
+"Well it is clear you have no ill intent towards anyone at Hogwarts, as you were able to make it onto the grounds without the need of a visit to St. Mungo's.
 The wards placed here are very complex and specific in who they will allow admittance.
 For someone branded with the dark mark to have been allowed in is both curious and more than a little unsettling."
 The professor stated the last part almost more to himself than to Regulus.
-"What is the nature of the information in which you seek Mr. Black?"
+"What is the nature of the information in which you seek, Mr. Black?"

-Regulus vaguely considered pointing out to the headmaster that he had been allowed onto the grounds with the dark mark while a student, but refrained.
+Regulus vaguely considered pointing out that he had been allowed onto the grounds with the dark mark while a student, but refrained.
 Admitting that would not help anything.
 Instead he stated,

 "I wish to know everything you can tell me about Lord Voldemort, sir."

 "A death eater who dares to speak his master's name, how curious indeed.
-Could it be that you are having doubts as to where your loyalties lie, Mr. Black?"
+Could it be that you are having doubts as to where your loyalties lie?"

 "Normally I would not provide any information to someone who could use it against the regime that is fighting Voldemort, however, I can't see how the information you are requesting could harm our efforts.
 It may actually benefit you to know more about the one you have vowed allegiance to.
 I am sure you are aware that Voldemort is a master legilimens.
 I don't imagine he will take too kindly to anyone looking into his heritage," Dumbledore remarked with an ironic smile.

-"Very well then, Mr. Black.
+"Very well then.
 I will share with you what I know with the condition that you will keep what I tell you to yourself.
 After all, it would not please Voldemort to find out how much I know of his past, nor that you inquired about him, I daresay."

 The speculation that the children in the orphanage were afraid of Riddle, and the fact that he had control over his magic before even learning he was a wizard seemed to indicate that he had been manipulating the muggle children that resided there.